acaf02/petshop-institutional-site/README.md

 ## 🚀 Usage

-This project provides core functionality such as [explain the core usage of the application, such as user registration, data visualization, etc.].
+This project provides essential features such as viewing the services offered by the petshop, contact details, and additional information about the establishment.
 Below are the basic steps to get started with the project:

 Once you have installed the project, you can run it with the following command:
 ```bash